Pausanias Analysis

 English Translation

-Indeed it confirms the saying that there is a fire burning more fiercely than other flames, and a wolf wilder than other wolves, and a hawk swifter in flight than other hawks—if in fact Callikrates, the most impious of all men at that time, surpassed even Menalkidas in treachery.
-Callikrates, who, inferior in every form of gain and not acting for any private profit, yet hated by the Athenian city, pursued Menalkidas, after his retirement from office, before the Achaeans, pressing for his death sentence.
-He asserted that Menalkidas had conducted an embassy contrary to the interests of the Achaeans at Rome, and had especially exerted himself zealously to detach Sparta from the confederacy of the Achaeans.
+Indeed it confirms the saying that there is a fire burning more fiercely than other flames, and a wolf wilder than other wolves, and a hawk swifter in flight than other hawks—if in fact Callicrates, the most impious of all men at that time, surpassed even Menalcidas in treachery.
+Callicrates, who, inferior in every form of gain and not acting for any private profit, yet hated by the Athenian city, pursued Menalcidas, after his retirement from office, before the Achaeans, pressing for his death sentence.
+He asserted that Menalcidas had conducted an embassy contrary to the interests of the Achaeans at Rome, and had especially exerted himself zealously to detach Sparta from the confederacy of the Achaeans.

 Proper Nouns